AdobeDocs/commerce-cif-documentation/integrations/01-CIF.md

 # Commerce Integration Framework Introduction

-Adobe’s Commerce Integration Framework (CIF) is Adobe's recommended pattern to integrate and extend commerce services from Magento and other 3rd party commerce solutions with the Experience Cloud.
+Adobe’s Commerce Integration Framework (CIF) is Adobe's recommended pattern to integrate and extend commerce services from Magento and other third party commerce solutions with the Experience Cloud.
 This enables Adobe Customers to deliver extraordinary and personalized omnichannel shopping experience based on state-of-the-art technology.

 ## Principles